wevbarker/PSALTer-devel/README.md

 <img src="xAct/PSALTer/Documentation/Logo/FieldKinematics.png" width="1000">

-and plug the quadratic expansion directly into PSALTer:
+To compute the particle spectrum, we plug the linearised lagrangian into the `ParticleSpectrum` function from _PSALTer_:
 ```mathematica
 ParticleSpectrum[
     Coupling1*(